Prime Times to Start a Private Foundation

 Why should you choose Foundation Source to create and administer your private foundation?
 There are dozens of reasons, but we’ll give you three:

-- Experience: For over 15 years, Foundation Source has been dedicated to creating and managing private foundations.
+- Experience: For nearly three decades, Foundation Source has been dedicated to creating and managing private foundations.
 We have established more than 1,000 private foundations, with a 100% success rate in gaining exempt status.
 No other company or professional firm has a comparable track record.

 - Cost: While cost is only one piece of the equation, it is an important one.
 Our set-up fees are significantly less than those others typically charge because our streamlined process saves time, enabling us to pass the savings along to you.